1. Ada

 A: Hemorrhoids, also known as piles, is a very common condition involving dilated rectal veins, that typically causes no serious health problems.
 It can often be treated at home, without being seen by a doctor.

 Some symptoms of hemorrhoids, especially bleeding from the anus, may also be caused by anal cancer, a serious condition requiring prompt treatment.
-Other common symptoms between the two conditions include pain, pressure, itching, mucus discharge and a lump in or around the anus.
+Other common symptoms between the two conditions include pain, pressure, itching, mucus discharge, and a lump in or around the anus.
 Swelling of the lymph nodes around the anus or in the groin may be a sign of anal cancer.
 A hard growth tends to suggest anal cancer while a squishy swelling suggests hemorrhoids.
 For more information on what they look and feel like, see this resource on hemorrhoids.

 A person should seek help for hemorrhoid symptoms if they have heavy rectal bleeding or bleeding that is not responding to home care, or hemorrhoid symptoms accompanied by fever, weight loss, abdominal pain, or a change in bowel habits.